qiaoqiaoLF/COVID-19_Analysis/README.md

 &ensp; &ensp;&ensp; &ensp;In this part, multiple dimentions will be considered, including continents, countries, degree of development, latitude, climate, vaccinations, policy responses.

 ### COVID-19 LSTM

+&ensp; &ensp;&ensp; &ensp;In this part, we will simulate and predict the epidemic situation through the LSTM model.

+### COVID-19 SEIR

+&ensp; &ensp;&ensp; &ensp;In this part, we will simulate and predict the epidemic situation through the SEIR model.